 When Sister Henrietta retired from the Kimberley Hospital in 1895, the two friends started a nursing home with a staff of ten where they worked together until Nurse Watkins’ death in 1905.
 Sister Henrietta felt her death keenly and her own health, which had been deteriorating for some time, began to decline steadily.
 On 4 October 1911, while dressing to attend church, she suffered a stroke, and died peacefully two days later.
 She was buried, as was Nurse Watkins and Mother Emma, the Mother Superior of the Order, in the Dutoitspan cemetery.
 But in May 1984 the three handmaidens of the Lord were re-interred in the grounds of the St Cyprian’s Cathedral, near the base of the Statue of Sister Henrietta.

-(Written by Maureen Rall).
+(Written by the late Maureen Rall).

 By Steve Lunderstedt

 06 OCTOBER 2015 – The Sister Henrietta Stockdale Chapel at the Kimberley Hospital.
 Earlier today at Sr Henrietta’s memorial service.
 Outside entrance, the altar, from the altar, the organ, Sr Henrietta memorial plaque.